MellowYellow7777/complex.js/example/README.md

-Open up dev tools, and you can use the library to defined functions to draw to the screen via domain coloring.
+Open up dev tools, and you can use the library to define functions to draw to the screen via domain coloring.
 You can set a custom function by assigning to the 'f' variable.
 For example:

 ```javascript
 f = z => Complex.addScalar(Complex.square(z),1);